CLICK HERE TO SUPPORT SARA BRAVING THE SHAVE! (See below for details)

 At three years old in February 2016 Maya Josephine Morrison was diagnosed with B-Cell Acute Lymphoblastic Leukemia (ALL) and began treatment.
 This site tracks Maya’s journey, and we hope it will provide useful information and hope for other kids and families facing similar challenges.

-We’re working to transfer journal posts from caringbridge.org.
-For at least the next little while new posts will be added to caringbridge and duplicated on mayathedragon.com.
+We continue to write journal posts on both caringbridge.org and here on MTD.
+Once Maya stops treatment, we will likely just update on mayathedragon.com.
 The wonderfully supportive comments from those following on caringbridge will take more time to move over–please visit Maya’s caringbridge site to read the uplifting, loving, and beautiful sentiments that keep our spirits floating above.

 Please visit our friends page.